 Professor Neil Evans noticed that each dog responded a little differently to the different types of music, which led him to say that, "Overall, the response to different genres was mixed highlighting the possibility that like humans, our canine friends have their own individual music preferences.
 That being said, reggae music and soft rock showed the highest positive changes in behavior."

 These studies have been so promising that many shelters are installing music systems with the idea that rotating favorable kinds of music will have a calming effects on the shelter animals and contribute to an overall more pleasant shelter experience for visitors.

 Pretty interesting, right?
-Armed with these scientific studies, it is up to you to find out if your dog prefers reggae or classical music.
+Armed with these scientific studies on soothing music for dogs, it is up to you to find out if your dog prefers reggae or classical music.
 With any luck, your musical tastes will match!